Protecting your child from identity theft

 • Maria Montie, CPA, MST, CVA, MAFF

-• Be turned down for government benefits because the benefits are being paid to another account using your child’s Social Security number
+– Rejection of government benefits due to payments being directed to another account using your child’s Social Security number.